nmigen1/nmigen/docs/platform/intel.rst

 .. py:module:: nmigen.vendor.intel

-The :mod:`nmigen.vendor.intel` package provides a base platform to support Intel toolchains.
+The :mod:`nmigen.vendor.intel` module provides a base platform to support Intel toolchains.

 The Quartus and Mistral toolchains are supported.